 Jump Start Procedure for Hot Environments

 - Park the working car close, but don’t let the vehicles touch.
+Engine heat combined with already high temperatures can be dangerous.

 - Connect the red jumper cable to the positive terminal of the dead battery.